Shalom Readers (for children)

 Separate is Never Equal: Sylvia Mendez & Her Family’s Fight for Desegregation by Duncan Tonatiuh.
 Harry N. Abrams, c2014.
 Years before the US Supreme Court ruling in Brown v.
 Board of Education, Sylvia Mendez, an eight-year-old of Mexican and Puerto Rican heritage, played an instrumental role in a landmark 1946 California desegregation case.

-Treasure Hunt: A Shenendoah Valley Mystery by Eunice Geil Smith.
+Treasure Hunt: A Shenandoah Valley Mystery by Eunice Geil Smith.
 Herald Press, 2006.
-An old diary hidden in the cellar leads Maggie to learn more about her family’s actions in the Civil War and decision to be peaceful Mennonites.
+An old diary hidden in the cellar leads Maggie to learn more about her family’s actions in the Civil War and their decision to be peaceful Mennonites.

 Troublemaker by Andrew Clements.
 Atheneum, 2011.
 When his older brother gets in serious trouble, sixth grader Clay decides to change his own mischief-making ways, but he cannot seem to shake his reputation as a troublemaker.

-A Wolf at the Gate by Mark Van Steenwyck; illus. by Joel Hedstrom.
+A Wolf at the Gate by Mark Van Steenwyck; illustrated by Joel Hedstrom.
 Mennonite Worker, 2015.
-An imaginative retelling of the legend of St. Francis and the wolf.
-The Red Wolf hates humankind for destroying the forest, but an encounter with a humble beggar teaches her a better way to confront injustice.
+An imaginative retelling of the legend of St. Francis and the Wolf.
+Red Wolf hates humankind for destroying the forest, but an encounter with a humble beggar teaches her a better way to confront injustice.

 The World According to Humphrey by Betty G. Birney.
 Putnam's, 2004.
 Told from the point of view of Humphrey, the classroom pet hamster, this story could lead to a discussion of how we all make a contribution to learning if we see the needs of those around us.
 Humphrey's views underscore the importance of knowing the full story before making judgments, and his presence makes a positive difference in the lives of the people he meets.

-The Yellow Star by Carmen Agra.
+The Yellow Star by Carmen Agra Deedy.
 Peachtree Publishers, 2000.
 The story of how King Christian of Denmark led his people in civil disobedience by wearing the yellow star so that the occupying Nazi army could not tell who was a Jew and who was not.

 Grade 6 thru 8